khulnasoft/ThreatMatrix/docs/source/Advanced-Configuration.md

 #### LDAP

-IntelX leverages [Django-auth-ldap](https://github.com/django-auth-ldap/django-auth-ldap) to perform authentication via LDAP.
+ThreatMatrix leverages [Django-auth-ldap](https://github.com/django-auth-ldap/django-auth-ldap) to perform authentication via LDAP.

 How to configure and enable LDAP on Intel Owl?